To develop organisational agility, focus on being like water

 Just as water can flow, truly agile organisations can seamlessly flow through value streams to deliver rapid change, rather than operating in vertical siloes.
 Additionally, a fluid organisational structure is enabled by self-organising communities that coalesce around a particular sprint, then disband and move on to the next priority.
 What’s more, as executive teams constantly prioritise the things that will deliver the greatest impact, their direction filters down throughout the organisation.

 Just as water can crash through barriers, agile organisations disrupt the status quo.
 They break down siloes.
 They replace the traditional chain of command with an empowered organisation enabled by a collective growth mindset.
 They’ve stopped thinking in terms of ‘projects’ – instead, they focus on ‘outcomes’.
 Moreover, agile organisations overhaul traditional top-down management styles, and move decision-making authority to where the information resides.
-For example, if you’re looking for the optimal way to resolve a customer enquiry, it’s best to work with the call-centre agents who speaks to hundreds of customers every day.
+For example, if you’re looking for the optimal way to resolve a customer enquiry, it’s best to work with the call-centre agents who speak to hundreds of customers every day.

 And just as water promotes health, a culture of organisational agility can nurture a flourishing business.
 A healthy organisation has a clear purpose.
 Unless executive teams have clarity on their strategic objectives, there’s no point trying to develop agility.
 In a healthy organisational culture, employees feel psychologically safe.
 In other words, they know their leaders won’t punish them if things go wrong.
 Furthermore, healthy innovation depends on people having enough unstructured time to explore new ideas.
 Think of companies like Google and Atlassian that allow staff to spend a portion of their time on side projects to spur innovation.